 Alas, Georges’ last night of work (and apparently, David’s first), occupies only a narrow sliver of the present in Sjöström’s film, being little more than a vehicle through which to recount David’s dissipated life.
 The Phantom Carriage is a plain tale of a sinner’s redemption, classic in every sense but one: the overwhelming scumminess of its sinner.
 At least Faust was an educated man gone bad; at least Scrooge had a head for business.
 David Holm?
 He’s a consumptive slime who can’t even be bothered to cough sideways in front of his kids.
 His life-story is one of steep and rapid decline, barely slowed by Sister Edit and her hopeless acts of charity.

 Do I recommend this film to you or not?
-The Phantom Carriage is well-loved, but I suspect most people love it for the same scenes I loved, which make up but a shred of the whole.
+The Phantom Carriage is well-loved, but I suspect most people love it for the same scenes I loved, which make up little of the whole.
 Not that the rest is bad, but if the theme of the film is reliving the moments that count, well, I can do that too, and there aren’t that many.
-Ask me in a year’s time if I remember Sister Edit’s benevolent coat-mending as well as the carriage driver… pressing his two-dimensional, transparent horse onward against a three-dimensional sea.
+Ask me in a year’s time if I remember Sister Edit’s benevolent coat-mending as well as I do the carriage driver… pressing his two-dimensional, transparent horse onward against a three-dimensional sea.
 I can predict my answer.
 The coat is pathos, but that scene in the water?
 It has everything.

 My thanks to Allen Shugar, who was generous enough to lend me a videotape of The Phantom Carriage, and patient enough to wait the many months it took me to watch it.